Good to know

-The Nike SF Air Force 1 Mid is offered in both men and women’s sizes.
-The gentlemen can choose from sizes 6 to 18 in D – Medium width, while the ladies’ sizes range from 5 to 12 in B – Medium width.
+The Nike SF Air Force 1 Mid is offered in both men's and women’s sizes.
 This kick reportedly runs bigger than standard sizes, hence fitting in person is best recommended.

-Although the low-tops are the most famous out of all the Air Force 1 silhouettes, the mid-tops boasts of more support compared to the lows and an easier use compared to the high-tops.
+Although the low-tops are the most famous out of all the Air Force 1 silhouettes, the mid-tops boast more support compared to the lows and an easier use compared to the high-tops.
 Just like its siblings, the Nike SF Air Force 1 Mid exhibits a head-turning style that could enhance any outfit in a snap.
-It could easily be paired with jeans, shorts or joggers or opt for a pair of cuffed hem bottoms to showcase its mid-top profile better.
-Ladies would look great when they match this kick with shorts, skirts, dresses or leggings.
+It could easily be paired with jeans, shorts, or joggers, or opt for a pair of cuffed hem bottoms to showcase its mid-top profile better.
+Ladies would look great when they match this kick with shorts, skirts, dresses, or leggings.

 The Nike SF Air Force Mid 1 is available in a medley of colorways, but the Obsidian and Triple Ivory colorways are the crowd favorite.